Acer Liquid E: Processor and memory

 The processor installed was a Qualcomm 8250 clocked at 768 MHz.

 It has 512 MB of RAM, twice the amount of the Liquid A1.

 Storage

-The 512 MB of internal flash memory is mostly designated to use by the phone's own system.
-The phone has a Micro-SD expansion port that allows users to install a Micro-SD card of up to 32 GB.
-Normally the Liquid E was shipped with a 2 GB Micro-SD card.
+The 512 MB of internal flash memory is mostly designated to be used by the phone's own system.
+The phone has a microSD expansion port that allows users to install a microSD card of up to 32 GB.
+Normally the Liquid E was shipped with a 2 GB microSD card.

 Connectivity

 The 3G modem is capable of connecting to HSDPA networks in the 900 MHz, 1900 MHz and 2100 MHz bands.
 In addition, it has also WiFi 802.11 b/g and Bluetooth class 2.0 connectivity.
 There is also a GPS receiver built-in.
-There is also available a Mini-USB port to allow file-transfer to and from a computer and also debugging, a 3.5mm stereo audio jack and a built-in audio speaker (in addition to the ones to be used to make phone calls).
+There is also available a Mini-USB port to allow file-transfer to and from a computer and also debugging, a 3.5 mm stereo audio jack and a built-in audio speaker (in addition to the ones to be used to make phone calls).